JunsooLee/A_very_dear_mind/README.md

 양한진, 이준수, 황병훈

 ### Motivation
-1. Most of us do not tend to pay attention to the care symbols on the label of clothes.
+1. People should recognize laundry method for favorite clothes.
-2. Also, the laundry method varies according to type of clothes.
+2. But the laundry method varies according to type of clothes and it is hard to interpret care tag.
-3. So we have experienced unwanted results like shrunken, being discolored or being damaged clothes by wrong laundry method.
+3. So People have experienced unwanted results like shrunken, being discolored or being damaged clothes by wrong laundry method.
-4. This unwanted result can not be compensation by company
+4. People who have favorite clothes want to know laundry method easily

 ### Purpose
 * **Provide service that people can know laundry method easily**